Abdominal pain after lifting heavy object while pregnant will scare most future moms.

 This is why it’s important to learn more about the reasons for abdominal pain after lifting heavy objects while pregnant.
 You need to learn some differences to know what’s dangerous and what isn’t.

 Pain in your abdomen while pregnant is not so unusual since you have a baby there.
-However, lifting things can be dangerous and that’s why it’s good you’re here to educate yourself about this topic.
+However, lifting things can be dangerous, and that’s why it’s good you’re here to educate yourself about this topic and probably avoid lifting.

 When you’re pregnant, your muscles, joints, and ligaments are looser and less stable.